 This is similar to what would happen if a boat were to pass through one of two adjacent openings into a bay.
 While the boat passes through only one of the openings, its pilot wave passes through both, creating an interference pattern in the waters inside the bay.
 The boat will thus experience self-interference similar to that experienced by a photon passing though a double slit barrier.
 Furthermore, a small boat will be more affected by self-interference than a big boat.
 This corresponds nicely to the difference in interference patterns produced by red and blue light.
 Red photons have less energy than blue photons.
 They are therefore smaller than blue photons.
 Hence, they are more affected by self-interference than blue photons.
 That’s why red photons produce wider interference patterns than blue ones.

 Keeping in mind that the two slits in the barrier of the double slit experiment can be far enough apart for us to be seen as separate lines with our naked eyes, it is clear that pilot waves are truly enormous relative to the particles that cause them.
-Photons are far smaller than electrons, which are so small that we have never been able to see them, even with the most powerful microscope.
+Photons are generally believed to be smaller than electrons, which are so small that we have never been able to see them, even with the most powerful microscope.
 The difference in size between particle and associated pilot wave is therefore in the orders of millions, if not more.